ruifelixpereira/firewall-rule-collections/README.md

-# Azure Firewall Policy Rule Sets in Terraform
+# Azure Firewall Policy Rule Collection Group in Terraform

 The main purpose of this repository is to provide the Terraform  IaC to configure Azure Firewall Policy rule sets.